mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Operators

+Go supports the following operators:

 - arithmetic: `+`, `-`, `\*`, `/`, `%` (mod)
 - arithmetic assignment: `+=`, `-=`, `\*=`, `/=`, `%=`
 - increment: `++`
 - decrement: `--`
 - assignment: `=` (existing variable), `:=` (new variable)
 - comparison: `==`, `!=`, `<`, `<=`, `>`, `>=`
-  - arrays are compared by comparing their elements
+  - Arrays are compared by comparing their elements.
-  - structs are compared by comparing their fields
+  - Structs are compared by comparing their fields.
-  - slices, maps, and functions cannot be compared
+  - Slices, maps, and functions cannot be compared using these operators.
 - logical: `&&` (and), `||` (or), `!` (not)
 - bitwise: `&`, `|`, `^`, `&^` (bit clear)
 - bitwise assignment: `&=`, `|=`, `^=`, `&^=`